Radiant Heating

 Radiant Tube Heaters

 From the manufacturer Space-Ray, we have two radiant tube heaters.
 The NXS and NXU models have L-shaped (linear) and U-shaped radiant tubing.
-Both families have 12 types, driven by a type catalog.
-The types are defined by heating capacities and the type of gas used—propane or natural gas.
+Both families have 12 types driven by the type catalogue.
+They are defined by heating capacities and the type of gas used—propane or natural gas.

 The radiant tube heaters use generic bracket and drop rods.
-These drop rods can be quickly dragged, aligned and locked to any reference level or geometry (such as a structural slab) within a Revit project.
+These drop rods can be quickly dragged, aligned and locked to any reference level or geometry (such as a structural slab).
 If the reference level is then moved, the drop rods will stretch to fit, while the unit stays correctly in place.

 Cove Heaters

 The collection contains the KCV cove heater from manufacturer King.
 Cove heaters are wall-mounted close to the ceiling.
-Their location allows the radiant panels to direct heat to the room’s inhabitants without any obstruction by furniture or other objects.
+Their location allows the radiant panels to direct heat to the room’s inhabitants without any obstruction of furniture or other objects.
 They also provide a small amount of convection heating, as cold air is naturally drawn through the bottom of the unit and warm air exits from the top.
-The family contains 24 types, managed by a type catalog and defined by heating capacity and voltage.
+The family contains 24 types, managed by the type catalogue and defined by heating capacity and voltage.

 Baseboard Heaters

-This system is sometimes referred to as skirting board heating.
-As the name suggests, it runs at a low level with the room skirting.
+This system is sometimes referred to as skirting board heating, and as the name suggests, it runs at a low level with the room skirting.
 It is much more efficient than conventional radiators, as they provide a better distribution of heat.
+Those heaters warm surfaces directly and radiate the heat back.
+Even though this is considered radiant heating, it is actually a mix of radiant and convection heat.
 From manufacturer Cadet, we’ve included a hydronic-electric baseboard heater with 15 types, accounting for variations in voltage and heat capacity.

 Come in a series of lengths defined by heat capacity.

 Lastly, we’ve included two more baseboard heaters from the manufacturer King.
-Each Revit family has over 30 types to suit material finish, voltage and heat capacity, with the types managed by a type catalog.
+Managed by type catalogue, each family has over 30 types to suit material finish, voltage and heat capacity.

-That’s a wrap on our Radiant Heating collection!
-If you have questions or feedback on this content, send us an email at support@kinship.io.
+That’s the Radiant Heating collection all wrapped up!
+If you have questions or feedback on this collection, send us an email at support@kinship.io.
 We review all feedback carefully.

 Get the Collection